metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/06-freeze-token-payment.md

 The Freeze Token Payment guard contains the following Mint Settings:

 - **Mint**: The address of the mint account defining the SPL Token we want to pay with.
 - **Destination Associated Token Address (ATA)**: The address of the associated token account to eventually send the tokens to.
-We can get this address by finding the Associated Token Address PDA using the **Mint** attribute and the address of any wallet that should receive these tokens.
 - **NFT Rule Set** (optional): The Rule Set of the minted NFT, if we are minting a Programmable NFT with a Rule Set.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#freezetokenpayment) for more details.